 9. Which sand is used for making ferrous and non-ferrous alloys?

 Explanation: Natural sands are used for casting ferrous and non-ferrous metals while synthetic sands are used for casting ferrous and non-ferrous alloys.

 10. A general loam sand mixture contains how many volumes of silica?

-Explanation: In a general loam sand, the misture is found to contain a decently good amount of clay content in it.
-A general loam sand mixture contains 20 volumes of silica, moisture of 20% and manure 1 volume.
+Explanation: In general loam sand, the moisture is found to contain a decently good amount of clay content in it.
+A general loam sand mixture contains 20 volumes of silica, the moisture of 20% and manure 1 volume.